beetlejays/beetlejays/README.md

 Currently I am a Trainee at [Neue Fische](https://www.neuefische.de) on the road to becoming a web developer 💻 When I´m not coding, I enjoy:

-- Any kind of sports
+- Any kind of sports :runner:
 - Being outdoors
 - Reading about tech stuff and being a nerd
 - Enjoying the company of friends